rktjmp/hotpot.nvim/README.md

 - `$RUNTIMEPATH/fnl/my/module/init.fnl`
 - `package.path/my/module.fnl`

-You can see that it will preference `.lua` files over `.fnl`, if they exist.
+You can see that it will prefer `.lua` files over `.fnl`, if they exist.
 This lets Hotpot play well with plugins written in Fennel that provide a precompiled source tree (eg: probably 100% of them), as they may have additional build steps (and they've already done the work).